putridparrot/PutridParrot.Presentation/README.md

 and raise a property change event on itself when FirstName or LastName properties change.
 FullName is dependent upon the other properties and monitors their changes.
 In convential view model code, you'd change FirstName (for example), raise it's property change event then raise a property change event for FullName to get the UI to update.
-This all happens automatically within the view model.
+This all happens automatically within the view model virtue of the ReadOnlyProperty.

-We can extend this further so that FullName could actually use "if" statements etc. to return data, if those "if" statements use a property then, again, this code will raise a FullName property changed event and update the UI - basically wha happens is each time the ReadOnlyProperty is evaluated it builds a list of dependencies.
+We can extend this further so that FullName could actually use "if" statements etc. to return data, if those "if" statements use a property then, again, this code will raise a FullName property changed event and update the UI - basically what happens is each time the ReadOnlyProperty is evaluated it builds a list of dependencies.
 When those dependencies change it changes and re-evaluates the dependencies again ready for the next dependency change.

 # ViewModelRegistry

 Before we start looking at the various attributes etc. I thought it worth pointing out that the ViewModelCommon class uses a singleton ViewModelRegistry class.
-It's probably obvious that to use the attributes to default values, create instances etc. we will need to use reflection to find what each property supports.
+It's probably obvious that to get meta data/attributes such as default values, create instances etc. we will need to use reflection to find what each property supports.
 As such we don't really want to do this for every instance of a PersonViewModel (for example), so in situations where we're creating many view models of the same type, the ViewModelRegistry will cache the property definitions as well as supply code to automatically create our default values, instances etc. Comparers will also be reused, so if multiple properties across multiples types use the same comparer then only a single instance will be created.

-The only issue with this is I didn't want a situation where such property definitions were created an held in memory until the application closes, so ViewModelCommon will register itself with the ViewModelRegistry to initiate creation of the propery definitions but must also unregister itself when being disposed of to hopefully, eventually, allow the property definitions to be cleaned up.
+The only issue with this is I didn't want a situation where such property definitions were created and held in memory until the application closes, so ViewModelCommon will register itself with the ViewModelRegistry to initiate creation of the propery definitions but must also unregister itself when being disposed of to hopefully, eventually, allow the property definitions to be cleaned up.